Chavenage House: History

 The estate of Chavenage was sold to Edward Stephens of Eastington in Gloucestershire in 1564.
 He built the house in the Elizabethan style, the then-current early Renaissance architecture, adding large windows to the south of the porch.
 Much of the glass was obtained from redundant religious buildings such as nearby Horsley Priory, following the Dissolution of the Monasteries a generation earlier.

 On Edward's death in 1587, the estate passed to his son, Richard Stephens of Eastington.
 On Richard's death in 1599, the estate passed to his son Nathaniel Stephens, then only ten years old.
 When the Civil War tore the country apart in the 1640s, Stephens and Chavenage were Parliamentarians or Roundheads, on the side of Oliver Cromwell.
-He raised troops and joined Cromwell's parliament.
+He raised troops and joined Cromwell's Parliament.
 Cromwell visited Chavenage House, and Stephens supported his planned regicide, and although he was not one of the signatories of Charles I's death warrant, he is nevertheless said to have died of remorse soon afterwards.
-It is also recounted that on the day of the Nathaniel's death, his ghost was seen leaving the house in a coach driven by a headless coachman dressed like the hapless king.
+It is also recounted that on the day of Nathaniel's death, his ghost was seen leaving the house in a coach driven by a headless coachman dressed like the hapless king.
 The house is reputed to be one of the nation's most haunted homes.

 In 1801, the house was inherited by Henry Hannes Willis, who changed his name to Stephens in order to inherit.
-Henry added the billiard room and added panelling and carvings to many of the rooms.
+Henry added the billiard room, panelling and carvings to many of the rooms.

 The house has been owned by the Lowsley-Williams family since 1891.
 They employed the architect John Thomas Micklewaite to add the east wing, which includes an oak panelled ballroom.
 In 1944, the house was requisitioned and housed American troops prior to the Normandy landings in France.
 In 1958 it was given to David Lowsley-Williams (1934-2023) on the occasion of his marriage to Rona McCorquodale.
 At a time when many similar houses were being demolished, or being turned over to English Heritage, the Lowsley-Williams maintained the house in private ownership.
 They opened it to the public to a limited extent, for example as a wedding venue and a film location.

 In 2024, having skipped a generation for tax reasons, Chavenage came into the hands of James "Hank" Lowsley-Williams, a former pro cyclist and presenter on Global Cycling Network.
-James has launched a YouTube channel called Life at the Manor where he is documenting his journey in remodelling the house and improving its profitability.
+James has launched a YouTube channel called Life at the Manor where he documents his journey in remodelling the house and improving its profitability.